oddbird/oddleventy/content/conduct.md

   health, parenting, relationships, geographic locations, drugs, and employment.
 - Deliberate misgendering or use of ‘dead’ or rejected names.
-- Gratuitous or off-topic sexual images or behaviour in spaces where they are not appropriate.
+- Gratuitous or off-topic sexual images or behavior in spaces where they are not appropriate.
 - Physical contact and simulated physical contact (eg, textual descriptions like “`*hug*`” or “`*backrub*`”) without consent or